FridaWikell/kalmar-stadsmission/README.md

 Images at response page and 404 page are free images from [Pixabay.](https://pixabay.com/) Images at index page, about page and get involved page are from [Pexels.](https://www.pexels.com/)

-The images has been converted to .webp with [Convertio](https://convertio.co/) and [Cloudconvert.](https://cloudconvert.com/) [TinyPNG](https://tinypng.com/) has been used to compress the images.
+The images have been converted to webp with [Convertio](https://convertio.co/) and [Cloudconvert.](https://cloudconvert.com/) [TinyPNG](https://tinypng.com/) has been used to compress the images.

 ### Code

-The code to embed the Youtube-video is from [Avexdesigns.](https://www.avexdesigns.com/blog/responsive-youtube-embed/) For making the navigation bar responsive, the code is from Code Institue's Love running project.
+The code to embed the Youtube video is from [Avexdesigns.](https://www.avexdesigns.com/blog/responsive-youtube-embed/) For making the navigation bar responsive, the code is from Code Institue's Love running project.
-To hide Toggle menu, the code is from [CSS Tricks.](https://css-tricks.com/inclusively-hidden/) Button code to make "Back to home page" button is from [Stackoverflow.](https://stackoverflow.com/questions/8357058/how-to-make-an-html-anchor-tag-or-link-look-like-a-button)
+To hide Toggle menu, the code is from [CSS Tricks.](https://css-tricks.com/inclusively-hidden/) Button code to make Back to home page button is from [Stackoverflow.](https://stackoverflow.com/questions/8357058/how-to-make-an-html-anchor-tag-or-link-look-like-a-button)
-To limit the sites width on large screens, clamp code was used from [Raybo.](https://raybo.org/posts/2021-02-28-CSS%20Clamp/)
+To limit the sites' width on large screens, clamp code was used from [Raybo.](https://raybo.org/posts/2021-02-28-CSS%20Clamp/)

 ### Other